 How Narcissism Begins

-How does someone become a narcissist?
+So, how does someone become a narcissist?
 Narcissistic thinking and behavior can be learned in childhood from a narcissistic parent or caregiver.
-Victims of narcissists create a “false self” to survive emotionally.
-For narcissists, this false self is more socially acceptable than the real self.
-The false self imitates “normal” human emotions, including empathy, which allows narcissists to appear kind, caring, and compassionate.
+Victims of narcissists often create a “false self” as a coping mechanism to survive emotionally.
+The false self expresses itself more suitably and socially acceptably than the true self.
+This false self imitates “normal” human emotions including empathy, which allows narcissists to appear to be kind, caring, and compassionate human beings.

-Children are much more likely to endure narcissistic abuse when a primary caregiver is a narcissist.
+When a primary caregiver is a narcissist, kids are much more likely to endure narcissistic abuse.
 Very young children don’t have the mental capacity to comprehend that a parent is mentally ill.
-They completely trust and depend on that parent, which makes it easier for the narcissistic parent to manipulate and emotionally control them.
+Kids completely trust and depend on their parents, which means they can easily be manipulated and emotionally controlled.

-It’s important to understand and accept that if a parent is a narcissist, they’ve been deeply hurt and damaged and were probably also abused or taught to expect “entitlement” as a child.
+It’s important to understand that if a parent is a narcissist, they’ve been deeply hurt and damaged, and might have been abused or taught to expect “entitlement” as a child.
 Perhaps they learned this from another narcissist, caretaker, or role model.
-This is not an excuse for their behavior but rather a way to view them with understanding and perhaps compassion.
+This is not an excuse for their behavior, but rather a way to view them with understanding and perhaps compassion.

-Because they’re self-absorbed, narcissists are oblivious to the damage they do to their children, and if they do notice, they are not self-aware enough to care.
+Because they’re self-absorbed, narcissists are oblivious to the damage they cause to their children, and are not self-aware enough to care.

 Could you be feeling the effects of Narcissism Awareness Grief?
 Download the free chapter to find out:

 from Lemon Moms: A Guide to Understand and Survive Maternal Narcissism